 More than two decades later, Hand in Paw is still changing the lives of at-risk teens and preteens through this special program.
-Designed to foster discussions and encourage participants to identify and express emotions in healthy ways, Pawsitive Living™ teaches kindness, anger management, and safety through engaging lessons, journaling, field trips, and guest speakers.
+Designed to foster empathy and respect for animals, Pawsitive Living™ teaches kindness, responsibility, and safety through engaging lessons with HIP Therapy Teams.

 As demand steadily grew, HIP saw a need to target a younger population as well.
 In 2012, Hand in Paw purchased the No More Bullying! curriculum and began delivering it in 5-session terms to elementary and middle school children.

 In both programs, highly qualified facilitators lead groups of Therapy Teams in teaching youth to cultivate social and emotional learning skills.
-The animals serve as a bridge of communication to the participants, helping to quickly build rapport with children who may have developed hardened façades due to abuse, behavioral disorders, or other difficult experiences.
-Youth assist with training animals and in doing so learn to modify their own behavior.
-Through each week’s interactive group sessions, youth forge bonds that instill compassion, integrity, and respect for themselves and others.
-Working with supportive volunteers and animals that offer unconditional acceptance helps participants process and express feelings and boosts self-confidence and personal empowerment.
+The animals serve as a bridge of communication to the participants, helping to quickly build rapport with children who may have developed hardened façades due to difficult experiences.
+Through each week’s interactive group sessions, youth forge bonds with HIP Therapy Teams that instill compassion, integrity, and respect for themselves and others.